 The Mission 75 is an excellent value.
 It could handle bigger objectives and longer trips, competing with the 100-liter expedition packs in this review, but it is almost half the price.
 Then it can turn around a compete with smaller, lighter packs.
 This backpack gives a lot of bang for the buck.

-The Mission 75 was a pleasant surprise for our reviewers.
-We can get a bit snobbish about bigger packs — and 75 liters is big.
+was a pleasant surprise for our reviewers.
+We can get a bit snobbish about bigger packs—and 75 liters is big.
 But the Mission 75 has the profile of a 60-liter pack, making it competitive with 50-liter packs.
 And it's able to carry expedition loads nearly as easily as 100-liter packs.
 We were impressed.
 For general mountaineering purposes, the Mission will help set you up for success.